Bringing the Uber Model to Construction

 Giatec's Smart Concrete™ Value-Added Solution

-At Giatec, we have developed Smart ConcreteTM, an IoT-based technology that leverages ready-mix data for contractors and construction companies that want to obtain real-time strength results at jobsites.
+At Giatec, we have developed Smart Concrete™, a mobile-based technology that gives real-time ready-mix data to contractors who want to obtain temperature and strength results at jobsites.

 Immediate access to this information helps contractors move faster to the next stages in their process, thus saving significant time and money in their projects.